rschristopher/rschristopher.github.io/src/bitcoin-as-money/in-the-year-2140.md

 ## Human Population and Technology

-Global population growth is difficult to predict more than a century in the future, and advances in technology and adoption are even more speculative.
+Global population growth is difficult to predict more than a century into the future, and advances in technology and adoption are even more speculative.
 That said, for some baseline numbers we can assume a global population increase over 10-billion, and sufficient agricultural advances to avoid the various doomsday predictions (which have historically been wrong every singly time) and arrive at a conservative estimate of 12-billion global population.

 Likewise we can assume advances in energy markets and access to technology, which are necessary for the mass adoption of Bitcoin.
 While there are many regressive scenarios one can speculate upon, most of these are not only detrimental to human flourishing but also to Bitcoin adoption itself.
 In other words, one needs a global information network and access to personal computing devices for Bitcoin to not only thrive but to survive.